 IEDA will only award applications with a project delivery entity indicated on the application.
-All non-entitlement subrecipients (cities/counties/tribes) will be required to contract with a council of government (Region 6 for Marshall and Tama counties, ECICOG for Benton and Linn counties) or procure an IEDA-approved consultant for project delivery services.
-Entitlement communities (Cedar Rapids) may conduct project delivery in-house or choose to use ECICOG or procure an IEDA-approved consultant.
+All non-entitlement subrecipients (cities/counties/tribes) will be required to contract with a council of government (ECICOG for Linn County) or procure an IEDA-approved consultant for project delivery services.
+Cedar Rapids and Marshalltown may conduct project delivery in-house or choose to use their local council of government or procure an IEDA-approved consultant.
 Under Iowa Iaw, procurement is not required if a local government chooses to use their council of government (COG).
 COG or consultant staff working with the project will be required to maintain an active IEDA Certified Grant Administrator certification.

-IEDA will award up to \$3,000 per unit in project delivery.
-The entitlement community, COG, or consultant will provide a lump sum estimate for project delivery in the application for CDBG-DR funding.
+IEDA will award up to \$100 per tree in project delivery.
+The community, COG, or consultant will provide a lump sum estimate for project delivery in the application for CDBG-DR funding.
 Project delivery must be substantiated by documentation of costs incurred and cannot be duplicated by another federal funding source.
 Project delivery includes but is not limited to:

 - Environmental Review Record documentation, including required publication costs

-- Retaining records and submitting required reports
+- Section 106 Historical Review

+- Procurement

+- Uniform Relocation Act compliance

 - Lien development and filing

-- Assistance with procurement
+- Mortgage recording

+- Income verification

-- Federal Labor Standards Compliance
+- Federal Labor Standards compliance

-- Section 3 Compliance - Financing/interest incurred for project implementation
+- Section 3 compliance

+Financing/interest incurred for project implementation